Hemisphere’s October Highlights

 In June, we announced that we’d selected Inspire Suffolk as our charity of the year.
 The organisation works closely with young adults, offering a range of structured programmes to help them overcome personal challenges and find a way back into employment or family life.

 As a new member of the Inspire 30 business club, Hemisphere has agreed to sponsor two team programmes over the next two years.
-Run in partnership with the Prince’s Trust, the 12-week programmes support 16 to 25-year-olds in Norfolk and Suffolk who are not in employment, training or education.
+Run in partnership with the Prince’s Trust, the 12-week programmes support 16 to 25-year-olds in Suffolk and North Essex who are not in employment, training or education.
 Each programme comprises various activities designed to improve self-esteem, motivation and self-confidence, which play a key part in helping young adults on these programmes find a positive and sustainable outcome.

 Hemisphere’s Managing Director Andy Perrin sat in on a couple of the early workshops for the Mid Suffolk programme and spent a day at Hautbois House in Norwich participating in various outdoor activities.
 The programme also calls on participants to find work experience placements during weeks seven and eight, and having expressed an interest in opportunities at Hemisphere, we were happy to offer Mathew Gilson (17) and Dean Lambert (25) a placement.

 Hemisphere facilitated three days of personal instructor training for Mat and Dean, ensuring they came away from their experience with something meaningful to help them with their future employment prospects.
 They both passed their counterbalance forklift truck test and will shortly receive their test certificates.
 Andy is attending further workshops in November and will also be present to see participants from the current programme graduate with their Level 1 Prince’s Trust Certificate in Employment, Teamwork and Community Skills.